About 200 students from around San Juan County gathered in the Henderson Fine Arts Center for a day of workshops, activities and campus tours.

 With 10 workshops spread across two sets of sessions, the goal this year was to bring in more partners to host the workshops, Gonzalez said.

-"We have a larger amount of partners, not only from the community but also the Albuquerque area including students from (the University) of New Mexico," Gonzalez
+"We have a larger amount of partners, not only from the community but also the Albuquerque area including students from (the University) of New Mexico," Gonzalez said.

 It was Bloomfield High School senior Marco Serna's fourth year attending the event as part of the school's Latino leadership class.